chocolatey/boxstarter/deployment.md

 ### Push-Chocolatey

-Iterates all Chocolatey packages created in the above build and pushes them to the community Chocolatey feed.
+Iterates all Chocolatey packages created in the above build and pushes them to the community Chocolatey community feed.

 ### Push-Github